-Antioch aims to inspire young people to be the church of today and be disciples in the wider community.
+Antioch aims to inspire, encourage, and equip young people to be the church of today and disciples in their communities.

 Woodend Christian Camp

-“…And it was at Antioch where the disciples where first called Christians”
+“…And it was at Antioch where the disciples were first called Christians”

 FREQUENTLY ASKED QUESTIONS